weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post/<objectId>
 ```

-There is also an `Decrement` operator.
+There is also a `Decrement` operator.
-`Decrement` a positive number is equivalent to `Increment` a negative number.
+`Decrement`ing a positive number is equivalent to `Increment`ing a negative number.

 #### Bitwise Operators